IBM/create-and-deploy-memcached-operator-using-go/articles/level-1-operator.md

 	}
 ```

+**Note: this image has been adapted to work on OpenShift.
+It is highly recommended that you use this image since the official JanusGraph Docker image will not work out of the box with OpenShift.**

 Then, we specify the container port, which is `8182` in this case.
 We found this from the JanusGraph documentation.

 ```go